MicrosoftDocs/azure-devops-docs/docs/organizations/settings/work/custom-rules.md

 - When a change is made to the value of Release, then clear the value of "Milestone"
 - When a change was made to the value of Remaining Work, then make Completed Work a required field
 - When the value of Approved is True, then make Approved By a required field
-- When a user story is created, make make the following fields required: Priority, Risk, and  Effort
+- When a user story is created, make the following fields required: Priority, Risk, and  Effort

 [!INCLUDE [temp](../_shared/tip-formula-rule.md)]